 We all know that getting an adequate amount of protein is necessary for staying in shape and achieving fitness goals like building muscle mass and losing weight — but why?
 How exactly does protein help you build and maintain muscle?

 Protein plays an important role in the creation and maintenance of every cell in our bodies.
 When you eat protein, your body breaks the protein down into amino acids.
-Those amino acids, also known as building blocks, are then used to repair and grow new muscle fibers.
+Those amino acids, often referred to as the building blocks of protein, are then used to repair and grow new muscle fibers.

 Amino acids are categorized as essential amino acids, conditionally essential amino acids or non-essential amino acids.
-Their classification depends on several factors, including whether they can be made by the body.
+Their classification depends primarily on to what degree the body is able to synthesize them.
 A non-essential amino acid is an amino acid that our bodies can produce, even if we do not get it from the food we eat.
 An example of a non-essential amino acid is alanine.
 The amino acids that cannot be made by the body are essential acids.
 As a result, essential acids must come from food.

 There are nine essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.
 They all play different, but equally important, roles in maintaining the body’s vital processes.
 Some amino acids, such as histidine, phenylalanine and tryptophan, produce neurotransmitters that regulate immune response, appetite, digestion, mood, sexual function and sleep-wake cycles.
 Others, like threonine, lysine and methionine, are important for the skin’s collagen and elastin production and the body’s metabolism and detoxification.